Biographies

 Steven has a lifetime interest in railways, cycling and ‘the great outdoors’.
 He began using Victoria’s rail trails with his family over a decade ago, enjoying the history, natural environment and safety provided.
 Consequently he joined the Rail Trails Australia committee in 2008 to become more involved and hopefully improve/complete the trail network.
 He was involved in the management of Medical services of the Great Victorian Bike Ride for a number of years.
 When he gets time away from his General Practice, he now leads groups of people to cycle in rural locations, using rail trails throughout Australia and New Zealand, providing regional economic benefit and brilliant experiences for the participants.
 In between this Steven is a medical practitioner.

-Robert Zucker - Secretary
+Robert Zucker - Treasurer

 Robert enjoys nothing more than getting on his bike to explore new horizons, in particular country rail trails, where he becomes immersed in the natural environment outside the urban settings where he resides.
 There are few rail trails in Victoria, if any, that he and his partner and friends have not ridden, and he is now working on riding more interstate trails.
 Keeping fit and being outdoors are just some of the things that Robert feels passionate about as they contrast so greatly with the office-based work he has been involved with over many years in professional practice as an Accountant.
 Having had experience on Boards (usually acting as Treasurer) for a number of organizations including an Independent school in Melbourne, Community Interfaith as well as a number of sporting clubs, he believes it’s time to gain some exposure outside a purely financial role or to apply those skills in any other capacity.

-Sam Reich
+Sam Reich - Secretary (Temporary)

 Sam is a retired geologist and mining engineer who now spends his time advocating for a better environment for cycling and improvements for active transport users worldwide, especially within Australia and specifically in Newcastle NSW.
 He is currently President of the Newcastle Cycleways Movement Inc., a long standing bicycle user group (BUG) which is one of the founding constituents of the Bicycle Institute of NSW (now Bicycle NSW).
 He also serves on the Cycling Strategy Working Party of the City of Newcastle, and the Richmond Vale Rail Trail Inc. committee, and is on the boards of several community associations and institutions.
 An experienced bicycle tourer, he has cycled rail trails and other greenways on three continents plus New Zealand, and has researched the benefits of these assets to the respective regional communities and economies.
 Sam is also an active community musician, playing ukulele, bass, guitar, harmonica and singing in various groups, clubs and ensembles.